jon-jacky/Piety/doc/analogies.md

 session.
 These are provided by the *text* module, which manages a collection of text buffers, instances of the *Buffer* class.
 Text buffers are used by the *ed.py* and *edsel* editors and other applications, but the *text* and *buffer* modules do not depend on any application and can by used by any.
 Applications can create and delete buffers by calling functions in *text*, but the collection of buffers is not affected when applications start or exit.
-We will configure Python *import* to import directly from these buffers so they don't need to be saved in the host file system.
-(Import from buffers is not yet implemented.)
+We provide functions to import or reload a module directly from a text buffer, without having to write it out to a file.

 - **i/o redirection**: In Piety, redirecting the output of a task to some text buffer.
 Redirection is provided by the *wyshka* shell.